 - Never leave a burning candle on all night, extinguish before going to sleep

-You can find a few other rules of thumb to follow when burning candles here.
+You can find a few candle safety rules of thumb to follow when burning candles here.

 Follow these simple steps to burn candles the right way and to stay safe during the process.
 Check out Waxing Kara’s newest candle, Drone, that artfully combines the warmth of vanilla with a hint of honey and tobacco to create an inviting warm masculine fragrance.